 It's not the most powerful or flexible procedural smoke generator in the Asset Store, but I'm pretty sure it's the cheapest.

-Why is the Unity Asset Store so much more pleasant than the Windows 8 Store or the Chrome Web Store?
+Why is the Unity Asset Store so much more pleasant than the Windows 8 Store?
 Well, it's curated, so there isn't a lot of utter crap in there.
 (It's tempting to download every single free asset.)
 It's sortable by a variety of parameters (such as price.)
 It's easy on the eyes - partly because it's curated (there aren't infinite results splitting your attention) but partly because the graphic design is better IMO.

 Submitting an asset wasn't hard - about as easy as putting an app in the Chrome Web Store - and seemingly much easier than submitting something for the Windows 8 store.
 And it was accepted on my first try, so yay.

 I'll keep you posted how it's selling.
 Although I doubt one could make a living out of selling stuff in the Unity Asset Store unless it was something crazy popular that almost everybody needs, like nGUI, there's a chance it could provide decent alternative revenue if you're selling stuff that you would have made anyway for your game - then it only has to pay for the effort to get it into the store to make it worthwhile (but mustn't forget to include the opportunity cost...)
 We'll see.

 On the technical side, if you want an effect like this and you're too poor to pay the $10, I'm here for you, since you're a valued reader of my blog.
 This is where the magic happens, the Cg that I brought over from sixty second shooter:

 uniform float2 Scroll,

 float4 c = tex2D (s_Texture, v_TexCoord + float2(0.25,-0.25) + offset*Scroll.xy);

 float intensity = c.r + c.g * 0.5 + c.b * 0.25;// + c.a * 0.12;